PrathamReddy888/chalu/README.md

 ## Pitch deck

 The pitch deck will be submitted separately in the organizer's required PPT template (provided on Day 3), as instructed.
-It is **not** fabricated here.

 ---